kxxt/aspeak/README.md

 #### CLI Only

-The easiest way to install `aspeak` is to use cargo:
+The easiest way to install `aspeak` from source is to use cargo:

 ```bash
 cargo install aspeak